andraugust/andraugust.github.io/notebook/wikilinks.md

 The network layout was determined through a force-directed physics technique.
 Each edge exerts a damped spring force on its adjacent nodes and all nodes exert a long-range attractive force like gravity on each other.
 In addition there's a short-range repelling force that prevents nodes from forming a 'black hole'.

-Nodes are initialized arbitrarily on the perimeter of a circle and a 2d physics simulation steps until a stopping condition is met.
-I stopped the simulation when the fastest node became slower than a threshold, another option is to wait until the change in average speed is less than a threshold.
+Nodes are initialized arbitrarily on the perimeter of a circle and the physics simulation steps until a stopping condition is satisfied.
+I stopped the simulation when the fastest node became slower than a threshold (another option is to wait until the change in average speed is less than a threshold).

 The 70k network is shown below.
 It's much slower to load compared to the 4k network, but still do-able.